Unboxed-Software/solana-course/content/interact-with-wallets.md

 If you need to spend some time looking at the full source code from this demo to understand all of this in context, check that out [here](https://github.com/Unboxed-Software/solana-ping-frontend).

+If you want to refer a video tutorial, here's a [video] (https://www.youtube.com/watch?v=wVPGJ_CZTAw).

 # Challenge

 Now it’s your turn to build something independently.
 Create an application that lets a user connect their Phantom wallet and send SOL to another account.